-- The dams kill adult fish returning to their spawning grounds. - The dams increase, on average 10-times, the amount of time it takes juvenile salmon to reach the ocean; this increases their exposure to predators and causes a mismatch between timing of ocean entry and the process of smoltification (the physiological change juvenile salmon and steelhead undergo to prepare for a saltwater environment). - The dams diminish the food supply for juvenile fish by inundating river habitat that produces food. - The reservoirs behind the dams provide habitat for both invasive and native predatory fish and make juvenile fish easy targets for predatory birds.
+- The dams increase, on average 10-times, the amount of time it takes juvenile salmon to reach the ocean; this increases their exposure to predators and causes a mismatch between timing of ocean entry and the process of smoltification (the physiological change juvenile salmon and steelhead undergo to prepare for a saltwater environment). - The dams diminish the food supply for juvenile fish by inundating river habitat that produces food. - The reservoirs behind the dams provide habitat for both invasive and native predatory fish and make juvenile fish easy targets for predatory birds.